Pelvic Inflammatory Disease

 How is PID diagnosed?

 There is no one lab test to diagnose PID.
 Women are usually tested for chlamydia and gonorrhea.
-Diagnosis is based on the symptoms a woman has and the findings on a pelvic exam.
-Because the consequences of untreated PID are so serious, healthcare providers err on the side of treating all women who might have PID recognizing that some women will be found to have another condition that is causing their symptoms.
+Diagnosis is based on the symptoms and tenderness on a pelvic exam.
+Because the consequences of untreated PID are so serious, healthcare providers err on the side of treating all women who might have PID, recognizing that some women may have another condition that is causing their symptoms.

 How is PID treated?

+PID is treated with antibiotics which also treat gonorrhea and chlamydia.
 It is important to finish all the antibiotics you are given to completely get rid of the infection.
-You should return to your provider in 3-4 days to make sure the antibiotics are working.
-Your partner should also be treated even if he has no symptoms to decrease risk of re-infection.
+You should return to your provider in 1-4 days to make sure the antibiotics are working.
+Your partner should also be treated even if he has no symptoms.

-Women who are not treated or who have more than one episode of PID are at increased risk for chronic pelvic pain, infertility, and tubal pregnancy due damage to the fallopian tubes.
+Women who are not treated or who have more than one episode of PID are at increased risk for chronic pelvic pain, infertility, and tubal pregnancy due to damage and scarring of the fallopian tubes.

 How can I prevent PID?